 No matter, the Buds Plus remember multiple devices which makes switching easy.
 In fact, I don’t need to manually disconnect the earphones from my smartphone when connecting to my desktop.
 Instead, I can just select the pre-paired Samsung Galaxy Buds Plus from my laptop’s Bluetooth menu and it automatically disconnects from my S10e.
 Sure, it’s still a bit cumbersome but it’s not too much of a chore.

 True wireless earbuds aren’t known for having impressive battery life, but the Samsung Galaxy Buds Plus last 11 hours, 44 minutes.
 Interestingly, depletion is uneven: the right earbud cycled out 24 minutes before the left.
 It’s curious, but likely something that will be remedied with a software update.

 Once they deplete, it takes just three minutes of throwing them in the case to enjoy one hour of listening.
 Said charging case provides just one extra charge cycle, which isn’t great but is the sacrifice we make when getting such a compact case.
-The charging case is Qi-certified, meaning there are more ways to wirelessly charge than Wireless PowerShare atop a Samsung Galaxy S20 or S10 phone.
+The charging case is Qi-certified, meaning there are more ways to wirelessly charge than Wireless PowerShare atop a Samsung Galaxy phone.